bramleyccslab/flask-tasks/README.md

 	  pip install -r path/to/requirements.txt
 	  ```

-- Restart the Python app and check is the task appears
+- Restart the Python app and check if the task appears

+- Check the Errors App if its not working.
+You may have to hard refresh the browser when viewing the app to see the latest version.

+- For actually running a study make sure to comment out `session.clear()` around line 143 so that participants cannot repeat the task.
+(When in development the final refresh allows one to restart the task.)
-- Go to PhpPgAdmin on chost to check if your tables have appeared in the database.
+- Go to PhpPgAdmin on cHost to check if your tables have appeared in the database.
 Participants should have lines for every new, incomplete or ongoing session and Task should have a line for every complete session

 - `read_in_from_server.R` can be adapted to locally to pull the data and read it into R dataframes and save it as `.rdata`